saVmc/Accord/README.md

 ### Developer Notes

 Hi 👋
-My commits are incredibly inconsistent.
-I just forget....
-You have been warned........
+My commits are more inconsistent than sydney trains, sorry if theres big gaps i literally just forget you've been warnedd.........
 ---

 ## Part 2 – Design and Wireframes